TCLamnidis/ContaminateGenotypes/README.md

                         An integer value specifying the number of replicate contaminated genotypes to be created per contamination rate [1].
+  -v, --overlapOnly     When provided, only SNPs that are present in both
+                        Contaminant and Sample will be contaminated, while all other SNPs will be set to missing.
+This ensures conaminant genotypes will not be diluted due to lack of coverage overlap in the Sample and Contaminant.
 ```
 The provided script will contaminate the genotypes of a given sample individual
 in an Eigenstrat dataset at a specified rate, to match the genotypes of a